-The Eight Best Outdoor Swimming Pools in Brisbane
+The Eight Best Outdoor Swimming Pools in Brisbane for 2023

 The beach might be a trek away, but there's always a city oasis beckoning you to leave work early.